pedroabreu0/pedroabreu0.github.io/misc.md

 I'm originally a [Spiritist](https://en.wikipedia.org/wiki/Spiritism), and although that stil serves me as a good base, recently I'm more interested in the western tradition of Magic as a whole.
-This includes meditation, Kaballah, Tarot, Astrology, Alchemy and all that.
+This includes but is not limited to meditation,
+Kaballah, Tarot, Astrology, and Alchemy.

-Wandered, lost in the dark regions of the human psyche.
-Through the depths of unkonwn materiality we now stand firmly with our courage between the sharp sword of wind and the sweet chalice of our own blood.
+Peradventurer of the dark regions of the human psyche.
+Through the depths of unkonwn waters and the shallow, sturdy materiality.
+We now stand firmly with our courage between the sharp sword of wind and the sweet chalice of our own blood.

 Inexorably, the light shall prevail.